This article covers common questions about PaperCut’s Integrated Scanning feature:

 Q I am trying to set up scan to user’s home folder.
 It is not scanning the files to the user’s home folder.
 What should I check?

-When setting up Scan to Home folder, you need to make sure that PaperCut Application service is running under an administrative account that has write access to the user’s home folder.
-Detailed information on how to run the service under an administrative account is given here.
+When setting up Scan to Home folder, you need to make sure that PaperCut Application service is running under an domain servive account that has Read and Write access to the user’s home folder.
+Detailed information on how to run the service under an domain account is given here.

 Q When I try to scan an extremely large job it keeps failing to send or save.
 What should I do?